 Director of Digital Media

-Christian Cubacub—Freshman, Computer Engineering
+Christian Cubacub—Sophomore, Computer Engineering

 Christian loves doing event photography & cinematography.
 He is originally from Honolulu, HI but somehow landed in Dayton, OH.
 Since his arrival, he hasn’t stopped filming and photographing stuff.
 If you’re trying to find him, we wouldn’t know where to direct you.
 Rumor has it that he’s constantly out there photographing events.
 He still hasn’t returned…

-Steve Miller—Junior, Mechanical Engineering
+Steve Miller—Senior, Mechanical Engineering

 Hailing from the awkward Yankee Dixie estuary of Fredericksburg, Virginia, Steve is an avid baseball junkie with a convenient passion for writing.
 He turned to journalism to practice the social skills his engineering discipline won’t let him develop.
 He has written a baseball blog for over five years and enjoys traveling the country, taking in sports all the while.

-Will Van Winkle— Junior, English
+Will Van Winkle— Senior, English

-Rebecca Servaites— Senior, Computer Science
+Rebecca Servaites— Graduate, Computer Science